 “See you in Assen?”

 I had absolutely no reason to believe I’d be attending the 73rd running of this race, announced earlier in the year to be held in the sands of Eastern Europe.
 (Read: far and away from my midwestern stomping grounds.)
 What I wrote was purely in jest, or maybe an attempt at seeming more intriguing than I actually am.
-Yet there I was, meandering towards turn one above the TT Circuit pavement in Assen, admiring droves of international motorcycle fans removed from their residencies, reciting the hymns of MX’s freshly-anointed demigods…
+Yet there I was, meandering towards turn one above the TT Circuit in Assen, admiring droves of international motorcycle fans removed from their residencies, reciting the hymns of MX’s freshly-minted demigods…

 “TEAM FRIED!
 TEAM FRIED!
 TEAM FRIED!”